project-ncl/sourceclear-invoker/README.md

 ### Notes

 Currently the code requires the product name and version to be passed in.
 It will assemble a CPE from that information.
-While we did consider using the [CPE parser library](https://github.com/stevespringett/CPE-Parser) due to the fact we are not currently parsing or comparing CPEs the extra library isn't required.
+While we did consider using the [CPE parser library](https://github.com/stevespringett/CPE-Parser) but due to the fact we are not currently parsing or comparing CPEs the extra library isn't required.